 38.2.1 The water spray test apparatus is to consist of three spray heads mounted in a water supply pipe rack as shown in Figure 38.1.
 Spray heads are to be constructed in accordance with the details shown in Figure 38.2.
 The water pressure for all tests is to be maintained at 34.48 kPa (5 psi) at each spray head.
-The distance between the center nozzle and the appliance is to be 1.5 m (5 feet).
+The appliance shall be positioned in the focal area of the spray heads of the rain test apparatus so that the greatest quantity of water is likely to enter the enclosure of the appliance.
 The spray is to be vertical toward the louvers or other openings nearest current-carrying parts.